scopeusc/scope-s20/lesson-2/README.md

 ## **Grocery List App**
 **Menu Bar**

 We are going to add a native menu bar to our application, which will allow us to do things like add items to our grocery list and remove them.
+In Electron, menu bars are simple arrays.
+You can nest arrays within arrays to create submenus, and add functionality with onclick functions to each element.

 In order to do this, we need to import the Electron object `Menu`.
-So, in `main.js` change
-`const {app, BrowserWindow} = electron` to
+So, in `main.js` change `const {app, BrowserWindow} = electron` to
 `const {app, BrowserWindow, Menu} = electron`